redstrike/rvc-proxy/README.md

 This script loads `rvc-spec.yml`, a machine readable version of the RV-C specification in [YAML](https://yaml.org/spec/1.2/spec.html) format.
 The file describes how to decode each byte and bit of the data stream into keys and values.

-Note: There are are few RV-C DGN decoders remaining to be added to the `rvc-spec.yml` file.
+_Note 1: There are are few RV-C DGN decoders remaining to be added to the `rvc-spec.yml` file._

+_Note 2: The RV-C spec PDF is riddled with errors and inaccuracies.
+Where possible, comments have been included in the `rvc-spec.yml` to explain the discrepencies._

 For example, the `rvc-spec.yml` file contains the following decoder information for RV-C datagroup `1FF9C`, based on section 6.17.11 of the